Cause a shell function to exit with the return value n.

 Syntax return [n] Options n Return value i.e. an errorlevel

 If n is not supplied, the return value is the exit status of the last command executed in the function.
-This may also be used to terminate execution of a script being executed with the . (or source) builtin, returning either n or the exit status of the last command executed within the script as the exit status of the script.
+This can also be used to terminate execution of a script being executed with the . (or source) builtin, returning either n or the exit status of the last command executed within the script as the exit status of the script.

 The return status is false if return is used outside a function and not during the execution of a script by . or source.